Key information

 Caring and patient

 It sounds obvious, but it really matters.
 Children and young people who have experienced trauma, neglect or abuse, need somewhere to stay where they can feel safe and secure.
-They may take some time to build trust and feel safe, and need caring and supportive adults who can help them with skills and strategies to attend school, build friendships, learn to play and have fun.
+They may take some time to build trust and feel safe, and need caring and supportive adults who can help them with skills and strategies to attend school, build friendships, learn to play, have fun and begin their own recovery.

 Carers need ‘to not sweat the small stuff’ and to accept that they need to build a connection with the child or young person before they can really feel a sense of belonging.